William McTaggart: Life and work

 He is regarded as one of the great interpreters of the Scottish landscape and is often labelled the "Scottish Impressionist".

 He married Marjory Henderson (1856-1936), the daughter of another painter, Joseph Henderson RSW (1832-1908), Joseph's sons John Henderson (1860-1924) and Joseph Morris Henderson (1863-1936) also being painters.
 McTaggart painted a striking portrait of his father-in-law, Joseph Henderson, which hangs in the Glasgow Museum.

 One of his pupils was the Scottish marine painter James Campbell Noble.

 He is buried in Newington Cemetery in Edinburgh just south of the main roundel on a corner between paths.
 He lies with both his first and second wives: Mary Holmes (d.
 1884, aged 47), Marjory Henderson (d.
 1936, aged 80).
 Three of his children died in infancy and are buried with him.
 His daughter, Annie Mary (1864–1949), who married the art historian Sir James Caw, lies alongside.

-His paper are held by the Bonnyrigg and Lasswade Local History Society.
+His papers are held by the Bonnyrigg and Lasswade Local History Society.